10 Things to Do Before Hiring a Real Estate Agent

 8. Refresh the interior

 Once the interior is sparkling clean, think about ways you can make your home feel refreshed and new.
-An easy way to breathe new life into a home is by replacing the linens, curtains, and towels with fresh ones (neutral colors only!) throughout the house.
+An easy way to breathe new life into a home is to replace the linens, curtains, and towels throughout the house with fresh ones.
+Choose neutral colors so the space feels clean, bright, and easy for buyers to picture themselves in.

 Other ways you can refresh your home include:

-Replace the existing light bulbs with LED bulbs so rooms look brighter
+• Replace the existing light bulbs with LED bulbs so the rooms look brighter

-Place a few plants (be they live or faux) throughout the home
+• Place a few plants (whether live or faux) throughout the home

 9. Take time to boost curb appeal

 In selling a house, first impressions matter, beginning as soon as a potential buyer spots your house from the road.
-The way your yard looks and how well it’s maintained is going to leave an impression on potential buyers, so make it a good one!
+The way your yard looks and how well it’s maintained will leave an impression on potential buyers, so make it a good one.

 Fortunately, boosting curb appeal doesn’t mean you have to hire a professional landscaper to overhaul your whole yard.
 You can do simple things like: